Get to Know Me.

 A Turning Point

-I entered the field of psychology relatively late in life.
+I determined to begin the journey of becoming a psychologist relatively late in life.
 My previous career, although successful, had felt imposed upon me by circumstance, rather than authored in any meaningful way.
 2010 marked a turning point, one that would ultimately end in a professional career in psychology.
 Two events stand out for me; my wife and I volunteered to facilitate a community based 12-step addiction recovery program (-ARP), and I made an appointment to see a psychologist regarding a problem I had struggled with for some time.
 Together these events began a ground shift in my self-awareness and a dissolution of the pretence that had characterized so much of my life.

 Getting Real